jesslombera/react-giphy-search/README.md

 # react-giphy-search
-Small application where a user can search for gifs with giphy API
+Small application where a user can search for gifs and display results.

-This web application let's a user search for a giphy!
+Used Giphy API for the search engine

 ##Usage
 ```